shinevit/dante-alphine/README.md

      $ curl -v -x socks5://someuser:password@server_address:1080 https://t.me

-It should produce a succesfull answer like "HTTP/1.1 302 Found"
+It should produce a succesfull answer like "HTTP/1.1 302 Found".
-Warning: Many browsers do not support SOCKS authentication so SOCKS v4 will be blocked
+Warning: Many browsers do not support SOCKS authentication so SOCKS v4 will be blocked.

 And finally run at your browser to set up the proxy for Telegram client: